DaveMielke/NBP/b2g/doc/UserInterface/Introduction/typing.rst

 A special literary braille prefix, e.g. a capitalization sign, may not appear until the first character of the symbol it applies to has been typed.

-`Indirectly Typing Any Character`_ doesn't work when literary braille is being used.
+The ability to type any character by entering its Unicode value (see `Indirectly Typing Any Character`_) doesn't work when literary braille is being used.
 If you need to do it then you'll need to (temporarily) switch to `Computer Braille`_ mode.

 Typing Computer Braille Characters
 ''''''''''''''''''''''''''''''''''